mkopsho/kopsho-cafe/index.md

 * Created an internal support and project pipeline which managed internal customer requests for work, lowered response times, and visualized team capacity.
 The team still has a similar process in place to this day, which allows them to take on more requests per week, have stronger feedback loops with internal customers, and reduce cycle times and work blockages.
 * Worked with the team to build an emergency response framework which handled alerting, incident response and command, and post-mortems.
 Lessons from this are helping us to respond more efficiently and effectively to outages that affect our users, and we still have this process in place today.
 * Designed a simple on-call system that staffed team members to specific functions based on work types that came to the team and our capacity to take on that work.
-* Managed a project to build out of our Seattle datacenter, which houses our disaster recovery databases.
+* Managed a project to build out our Seattle datacenter which houses our disaster recovery databases.
 This project was the first officially managed project at Mailchimp, and it showed the value add that an explicit project management job function provides.

 **Systems Engineer**<br>
 **May 2013 - February 2015**
-* Worked within a small team to directly build out and scale two colocated data centers in Atlanta and Suwanee, GA to handle Mailchimp’s rapidly growing user base.
+* Worked in a small team to directly build out and scale two colocated data centers in Atlanta and Suwanee, GA to handle Mailchimp’s rapidly growing user base.
 * Designed baked-in redundancy across each layer of our infrastructure: firewalls, routers, switches, ethernet ports, load balancers, web servers, databases, power supplies, and power circuits were all redundant in some way.
 * Led the effort to transfer all of our infrastructure from SoftLayer to our colocated facilities, which led to reduced mean time to failure for our systems and increased uptime for our users.
 * Built and configured software and network infrastructure to scale our physical infrastructure, which handled growth from five to nine million users during my time in this role.